Biggest injury questions for all 32 teams in Week 11

 Dallas Cowboys

 Left tackle Tyron Smith did not practice Wednesday because of a tight back.
-While the team does not believe it will keep him out of Sunday's game at Atlanta, it does raise a concern because he has had back issues the previous two seasons.
-Smith did not play last year at Atlanta, which played a big part in Dak Prescott being sacked eight times.
+Although the team does not believe it will keep him out of Sunday's game at Atlanta, this raises a concern because he has had back issues the previous two seasons.
+Smith did not play last year at Atlanta, which played a big part in Dak Prescott's being sacked eight times.
 The Cowboys feel better protected with veteran Cameron Fleming ready if something happened to Smith, but the five-time Pro Bowler is coming off his best game of the season last week at Philadelphia.
 Pro Bowl right guard Zack Martin (knee) also did not practice, but he is expected to play Sunday and will do more in practice as the week goes on. -- Todd Archer

 New York Giants

-The Giants only had a jog through on a short week Wednesday, but starting free safety Curtis Riley (shoulder) was listed as having not practiced.
-Coach Pat Shurmur again brushed if off by saying there weren't any major injury concerns, that this was normal game wear and tear.
-The Giants do have veteran safety Michael Thomas ready to step in if necessary, so there wouldn't be a big dropoff if Riley is unable to play. -- Jordan Raanan
+The Giants only had a jog-through on a short week Wednesday, but starting free safety Curtis Riley (shoulder) was listed as having not practiced.
+Coach Pat Shurmur again brushed if off by saying that there weren't any major injury concerns, that this was normal game wear and tear.
+The Giants have veteran safety Michael Thomas ready to step in if necessary, so there wouldn't be a big drop-off if Riley is unable to play. -- Jordan Raanan

 Philadelphia Eagles